duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/99-bibliography/20-teacher-template.md

 ### Assessments and Evidence of Understanding

+By the end of this lesson, students should be able to ...

 ### AGENDA (Brief Summary of Activities)

+X min: <!--insert time slot 1 (add or delete these as needed)-->

+X min: <!--insert time slot 2 (add or delete these as needed)-->

+X min: <!--insert time slot 3 (add or delete these as needed)-->

 ### Differentiation _(strategies for grouping, ELL, and inclusion)_